Wednesday, 24 December 2014

 Baal's Priests: The Loyalist Clergy and the English Revolution by Fiona McCall ISBN: 9781409455776 317pp

-The title or sub title of a book is usually a given it says what is on the tin.
-However McCall’s book while being extremely strong and interesting on the matter of the Loyalist clergy has next to nothing to say on the English revolution.
+The title or subtitle of a book is usually a given it says what is on the tin.
+However, McCall’s book while being adamant and exciting on the matter of the Loyalist clergy has next to nothing to say on the English revolution.

-In this circumstance it is unclear to me whether the author choose the title or as I suspect the editor or publishers did.
+In this circumstance, it is unclear to me whether the author chooses the title or as I suspect the editor or publishers did.

-It is hard to believe that this fine collection of oral histories has not been mined before.
+It is hard to believe that this excellent collection of oral histories has not been mined before.
 It is to McCall’s credit that she was prepared to spend a long time studying this archive.
-Her book looks to be a labour of love.
+Her book looks to be a labor of love.

 The under use of the Walker archive by historians is a little mysterious as it appears to contain a goldmine of material.
-However this material comes at a price in so much some of it might appear to be fool’s gold.
+However, this stuff comes at a price in so much some of it might seem to be fool’s gold.

-Drawing political conclusions from a relatively unreliable source such as an archive based on oral transcripts is a difficult and complex thing to do.
+Drawing political conclusions from a relatively unreliable source such as an archive based on oral transcripts is a challenging and complicated thing to do.
 Which is probably why McCall has not done so.

 Does this detract from her book for me it does?
 Having said that I am not opposed to the genre that is oral history.
-I spent two years in an oral history archive and it was an extremely rewarding experience but it does have its limits.
+I spent two years in an oral history archive, and it was an incredibly rewarding experience, but it does have its limits.

-To her credit McCall appears to have avoided a large number of the pratfalls of such research.
-Hopefully McCall’s book will provoke an interest in the archive.
+To her credit, McCall appears to have avoided a significant number of the pratfalls of such research.
+Hopefully, McCall’s book will provoke an interest in the archive.

-The Walker archive began life when in 1702 following the publication of Edmund Calamy’s work which catalogued a number of ministers who were driven from their livings during the restoration of the monarchy in 1660.
+The Walker file began life when in 1702 following the publication of Edmund Calamy’s work which cataloged some ministers who were driven from their livings during the restoration of the monarchy in 1660.

-The strength of the book is the detailed description of the numerous maltreatments of Loyalist clergy at the hands of the Cromwellian regime.
-For any student wishing to study the impact the civil war had on significant sections of the population this book would be good start.
+The strength of the book is the detailed description of the various maltreatments of Loyalist clergy at the hands of the Cromwellian regime.
+For any student wishing to study the impact, the civil war had on significant sections of the population this book would be a good start.

-The vast majority of the accounts are extremely detailed and were “written by correspondents who were either members of the sufferer's family or their clerical successor in the incumbency where they suffered.
-Clergymen were often imprisoned”
+The vast majority of the accounts are incredibly detailed and were “written by correspondents who were either members of the sufferer's family or their clerical successor in the incumbency where they suffered.
+Clergymen were often imprisoned.”

 The Walker Archive

-Despite some reservations McCall is happy to treat the Walker manuscripts as a generally reliable archive of materials.
-In McCall’s book you get glimpses of class relations and even class antagonisms between loyalist clergy and their tormentors.
+Despite some reservations, McCall is happy to treat the Walker manuscripts as a generally reliable archive of materials.
+In McCall’s book, you get glimpses of class relations and even class antagonisms between loyalist clergy and their tormentors.
 Some of these battles were personal others followed the battle lines drawn in the revolution itself.
-Perhaps one of the strongest attributes of the book is its opposition to some historians attempt to “consign civil War experiences to oblivion”
+Perhaps one of the strongest attributes of the book is its opposition to some historians attempts to “consign Civil War experiences to oblivion.”

 McCall’s book establishes that the attacks on loyalist clergy were sanctioned by the highest authorities with Parliament operating as a rubber stamp.
-While McCall treads carefully in her book in order to separate the subjective interpretation of walker’s collection from the objective assessment of the material this even for a trained historian is a difficult task for the general reader it is doubly difficult.
-This book is not therefore for the faint hearted reader.
+While McCall treads carefully in her book to separate the subjective interpretation of walker’s collection from the objective assessment of the material this even for a trained historian is a difficult task for the general reader it is doubly difficult.
+This book is not therefore for the faint-hearted reader.

 I also agree with Maudsley when he says the book would “have benefited from being interwoven with a general account of the civil wars and republic: the execution of Charles I in January 1649 is omitted from McCall’s chronology, and it is not made clear when governance without a monarchy commenced”.

-It is ironic in the least as McCall points out that the clergy who suffered during the civil war and under the Cromwellian regime despite the monarchies return to power the loyalist clergy in many place faired not better than under Cromwell.
+It is ironic in the least as McCall points out that the clergy who suffered during the civil war and under the Cromwellian regime despite the monarchies return to power the loyalist clergy in many places fared not better than under Cromwell.
 Charles II was more interested in settling old scores.

-Like a large number of modern books on the civil war it is extremely hard to pin down what side of the historians war McCall comes down on.
+As a large number of modern books on the civil war, it is extremely hard to pin down what side of the historian's war McCall comes down on.
 The title of the book is a little misleading.
-I am not sure who choose the title but this is not really a book that explains the plight of the loyalist clergy in class terms.
+I am not sure who choose the title, but this is not really a book that explains the plight of the loyalist clergy in class terms.
 Having said that McCall is at least sympathetic to the historical writing of ‘Marxists’ like Christopher Hill.
-McCall comes down most favourably on the side historians Like John Morrill who saw the civil war as the last religious conflict of the 17th century almost a continuation of the Thirty years war.
+McCall comes down most favorably on the side historians Like John Morrill who saw the civil war as the last religious conflict of the 17th century almost a continuation of the Thirty years war.

-In Baal’s Priests, Fiona McCall has written an important study which will hopefully provoke an interest in the Walker manuscripts. .
+In Baal’s Priests, Fiona McCall has written an important study which will hopefully provoke an interest in the Walker manuscripts.
 The book is solidly researched and is written in a style that is both accessible to the academic and general reader.
-It is hoped that if McCall returns to this subject she is able to draw some political conclusions from her hard work.
-It should be seen as a good introduction to the subject and not the final word on royalism, or the Walker manuscripts.
+It is hoped that if McCall returns to this subject, she is able to draw some political conclusions from her hard work.
+It should be seen as an excellent introduction to the subject and not the final word on royalism, or the Walker manuscripts.